-THIS DATE IN DANISH AMERICAN HISTORY - THE US VIRGIN ISLANDS
+THIS DATE IN DANISH AMERICAN HISTORY - TRANSFER DAY

 On March 31, 1917, the United States purchased the Danish West Indies from Denmark for $25 Million.
 In 1927 the islands became a U.S. Territory.